x00Pavel/lanch-web/README.md

 1. Specify URLs on daily menu of restaurants (hardcoded)
 2. Get todays date and week day in czech language
-3. Get pages one by one from list of URLs with requests library
+3. Get pages one by one from list of URLs
-4. Parse content of the page with Beautiful Soup framework
+4. Parse content of the page
 5. Serialize information obtained from the page to tuple of dicts like this:<br>
    <code>({url: "https://some.url.com"<br>
        name: "JP",<br>